clayshieh/django-imessage/README.md

 What?
 -----
-iOS and OSX store all your SMS/Messages in a sqlite database.
+iOS and OSX store all your iMessages/SMS texts in a sqlite database.
 This gets downloaded to your computer each time you backup/sync your phone via iTunes.

-This is a django app which allows you to drop your SMS database into it, fire it up and have all your messages in a nice browseable web app.
-In addition to just viewing your messages, you can also search by date and/or query terms.
+This is a django app which allows you to drop your iMessage/SMS database(s) into it, fire it up and have all your messages and databases in a nice browseable web app.
+In addition to just viewing your messages, you can also filter by date and/or query search terms.

 Why?
 ----